shift happens

 adapted canvas with example post-its

-I actually recommend having it printed as an A0 poster (PDF download) and then using post-its to reflect collaboratively on the past year.
+I recommend having it printed as an A0 poster (PDF download) and then using post-its to reflect collaboratively on the past year.

 Process

 The conclusion of the canvas is finding the desired salary together and having an open exchange about the needs behind it.
-In my past, the actual offers were subsequently found via methods that would go beyond the scope of this post, and some facets of which already appear in the presentation by Daniel and me.
+In the past, the actual offers were subsequently found via methods that would go beyond the scope of this post, some facets of which already appear in the presentation by Daniel and me.